Home

 preorder field in amazon kdp

-This is where you decide whether your book goes live immediately or on a future date.
+This is where you decide whether your book goes live as soon as it’s approved or on a future date.

 Once you’ve filled everything out, hit Save and Continue.